ebelious/Self-Hosted/Install Open-WebUI with local hosted Ollama - Linux.md

 chmod +x /home/USER/.config/autostart/stable-diffusion-start.sh
 ```

-When you log in this should suto start, and you can generate images in Ollama with no issues
+When you log in this should auto start, and you can generate images in Ollama with no issues